 Provided 10 original illustrations, plus a cover, for the first Berserk light novel, "Flame Dragon Knight" (炎竜の騎士), written by Fukami Makoto.
 It was released in 2019 in Western territories.
 (Age 51)

-Miura's team, Studio Gaga, launched "Duranki" with Miura writing story and providing key art in Young Animal Zero, a new magazine published once every two months.
+Miura's team, Studio Gaga, launched "Duranki" with Miura serving as producer, writing the story and providing key art.
+It was released in Young Animal Zero, a new magazine published once every two months.
 (Age 53)

 Kentarou Miura died suddenly on May 6, 2021, of an acute aortic dissection.
 He was otherwise in good health according to friends and colleagues.
 His death shocked the world.
 But his legacy of greatness lives on through Berserk, the greatest fantasy manga.
 (Age 54)